Anonymous2Author2/LDAS/README.md

 | YOLOv8l+LDAS  | TT100K       |         95.0%         |          74.6%           | 29.9M      | [Google Drive](https://drive.google.com/drive/folders/1SgVbEPYPvA-S9UQpOUa5tlJjzVBIdEkF?usp=sharing) |

 Table Notes
-- No pre-trained models were used during training.
+- No pre-trained weights were used during training.
 - The input image resolution is 640×640.
 - The training batch size is 16, with a total of 300 training epochs.
 - All other parameters follow the settings of the baseline model.